-The Board of Directors oversees all aspects of QAMCO corporate governance, monitors its effectiveness and makes amendments as required.
+The Board of Directors puts in place a corporate governance framework consistent with the provisions of QFMA Governance Code and oversees all aspects of the framework, monitors its effectiveness and makes amendments as required.
 The Board also reviews the Company's policies and procedures to ensure compliance with the relevant laws, regulations, QAMCO's Memorandum of Association and Articles of Association.